cbfight/bzimage/README.md

 1-19-21 TODO:

+--I have a working command line + automator app Mac bundle of the script made with pyinstaller, but building the bundle for Windows produces a .exe that only works when run from the anaconda prompt, not the regular command line.
+It would be nice to get this fixed and implement a batch script to simplify the usage.

 -expose runtime options like manual grid size and tile overlap amount

 -corrective planar transformations and keypoint/RANSAC based tile merging (as a run option, like --highquality)